The Alkar and Nueva Alkar

 Unfortunately, the slide does not lock open at the correct point for turning the barrel, so you have to hold it open with your left hand while twisting the barrel with the right.
 I usually wear a leather glove on my left hand in order to grasp the slide firmly enough to hold it back against the force of the recoil spring.
 If you pull the rear lever back with the slide off it will allow the slide-lock plunger to descend and

+into the dirt.
 And, most of important of all, my wife wasn’t home at the time.
-The incident, along with the very light trigger pull, indicates to me that the
+The incident, along with the very light trigger pull, indicates to me that the sear or

 Copyright 2009-2016 by Ed Buffaloe.
 All rights reserved.